airbnb/visx/packages/vx-tooltip/Readme.md

 | style | object | -- | Sets / overrides any styles on the tooltip container (including top and left)
 | children | node | -- | Sets the children of the tooltip, i.e., the actual content

-Note that this component is positioned using a `tranform`, so overriding `left` and `top` via styles may have no effect.
+Note that this component is positioned using a `transform`, so overriding `left` and `top` via styles may have no effect.